 Learn from CX insights, gather feedback, and then use it.

 Surveys aren’t useful unless you do something with the results.
 It’s imperative for brands to use CX insights to capitalize on the unique things customers like about their brand, and quickly solve for things they don’t.
 Some organizations struggle to understand how leveraging feedback can lead to tangible change.
 As InMoment VP of CX Eric Smuda explains:

 “Better experiences lead to happier customers, more brand loyalty and increased revenue.”

 Useful, educational data comes from the intelligent tools that allow you to understand what your customers want.
 Companies wanting to stay ahead need to use metrics to develop stronger customer relationships that power business growth.

 It may be the end of the year, but it’s never too late to adjust your CX strategy.
-By implementing these trends now, you can better prepare your business to deliver more profound customer experiences in 2020 and beyond.
+By implementing these CX insights now, you can better prepare your business to deliver more profound customer experiences in 2020 and beyond.